abhishek-kumar-code/Redfish_Public/Specification.md

 An administrator with sufficient privilege can view active sessions and also terminate any session using the associated sessionId.
 Only the client that executes the login will have the Session Auth Token.

+##### Session Lifetime

+Note that Redfish sessions "time-out" as apposed to having a token expiration time like some token-based methods use.
+For Redfish sessions, as long a  client continues to send requests for the session more often than the session timeout period, the session will remain open and the session auth token remains valid.
+If the sessions times-out then the session is automatically terminated.
+Note that the Redfish.

 ##### Session Termination or Logout